-The Board Health is responsible for a range of permitting and inspection services related to health and safety, as well as overseeing public health services to Town residents.
+The Board of Health is responsible for a range of permitting and inspection services related to health and safety, and oversees public health services to Town residents.
 The Board of Health enforces Title 5 septic regulations of the State Environmental Code, as well as local Board of Health regulations pertaining to garbage, wells, tobacco, and other environmental issues.
-Bolton is a member of the Nashoba Associated Boards of Health, which acts as agent for the town, providing environmental enforcement and public health nursing services to 16 member communities.
+Bolton is a member of the Nashoba Associated

+Boards of Health, which acts as agent for the town, providing environmental enforcement and public health nursing services to 16 member communities.
 Services include a weekly health clinic at the senior center to provide screenings and referrals, as well as rabies clinic, flu clinic, nursing/home health aid, or rehabilitative services.
 The Town pays Nashoba Associated Boards of Health an annual assessment for services.
 There are user fees associated with some of the permitting and nursing services.

-The Board of Health frequently communicates with the public and with other city employees and boards.
+The Board of Health frequently communicates with the public and with other Town employees and boards.
 Employees and board members are aware of ADA requirements.
 A person with a disability can participate as an employee, volunteer, or client.
 Nursing services are provided in accessible rented office space at Country Manor, and they will also provide home visits.
-The local Board of Health meets in the Houghton Building, which has a mobility chair to allow access to the second floor meeting room.
+The local Board of Health meets in the Houghton Building, which is accessible on the first floor where the meeting room is located.
 There are not procedures in place for providing accommodations for people with disabilities, but will respond as needed to requests.